leighfletcher/academic-kickstart/content/home/teaching.md

 +++

+I am a Fellow of the Higher Education Academy (FHEA), and my teaching responsibilities at the University of Leicester (2015-present) include:

+* Supervision of graduate (PhD) students.
-I supervise graduate (PhD) students, Masters research projects (4th year undergraduates) and advanced reading projects, and 3rd-year BA projects.
+* Masters research projects (4th year undergraduates).
+* Supervision of 4th-year literature review projects.
+* 3rd-year BA project supervision and examination.
+* PhD Viva Examiner and Probation Reviewer.
+* Physics Challenge examiner and tutor.

-In addition, I manage the Summer Undergraduate Research Experience (SURE) on behalf of the Physics and Astronomy Department.
+* Management of Summer Undergraduate Research Experience (SURE) on behalf of the Physics and Astronomy Department.

+My previous experience at the University of Oxford (2004-2015) included:

+* Lecturer in 3rd-year Exoplanet course.
-I have previously served as a tutor for Atmospheric and Climate Physics, Astrophysics, Fluid Flows and Complexity, Exoplanet Atmospheres.
+* Small-group teaching (tutorials) for 3rd-year physics courses:  Atmospheric and Climate Physics, Astrophysics; Fluid Flows and Complexity.
+* Large-class teaching (classes) for 4th-year MPhys course:  Atmospheric, Oceanic, & Planetary Physics.
+* Admissions:  undergraduate interviewer (Lady Margaret Hall, St. Annes, University College).